RePro3D-Praxisproject/repro3d-backend/README.md

 ## Setting Up the Environment

 Ensure you have the required environment variables set up for database connections and other configurations. in application properties you will find the configuration.
-Follow you find an example of configuration:
+In Following part can you find an example of configuration:

 ```